JintongGao/Enhancing-Minority-Classes-by-Mixing/README.md

-# Enhancing-Minority-Classes-by-Mixing

-Code for "Enhancing Minority Classes by Mixing: An Adaptative Optimal Transport Approach for Long-tailed Classification", in NeurIPS 2023.
+# Enhancing Minority Classes by Mixing: An Adaptative Optimal Transport Approach for Long-tailed Classificationc (NeurIPS, 2023)

 Requirements: